 Security is one of the most frequently discussed topics in the data center and IT services world.
-When selecting a services provider, there’s no such thing as too much emphasis on security.
-Make sure that the service provider you choose places a strong focus on security—as in the end, it’s your customers’ data that you’re placing in the hands of that provider.
+When selecting a managed IT service provider, there’s no such thing as too much emphasis on security.
+Make sure that the provider you choose places a strong focus on security—as in the end, it’s your customers’ data that you’re placing in the hands of that provider.

-StrataCore can help to bring clarity to the security services marketplace to find the best fit for your specific business needs.
+StrataCore can help to bring clarity to the complex IT services marketplace to find the best fit for your specific business and infrastructure needs.

 Here are a few certifications to look for with your data center and cloud services provider: